 However, there are strategies for independent contractors to avoid expensive medical bills and to receive support even if they are not part of a workers' compensation program, including:

 - Purchasing workers' compensation from your state or a private insurance company.

 - Requesting that your employer reclassifies you as an employee - some employers misclassify workers as independent contractors to avoid paying overtime or workers' compensation.
 Many California Uber drivers claim they have been misclassified as independent contractors and are currently fighting for the benefits regular employees receive.

 - Filing a complaint with your state or the appropriate state agency to investigate your classification.

-If filing a complaint or talking to your employer does not work, contact the workers' compensation lawyers at Phillips Dayes Law Firm PC to discuss your legal options.
+If filing a complaint or talking to your employer does not work, contact the workers' compensation lawyers in Phoenix at Phillips Law Group to discuss your legal options.